Marinek/ioBroker.samsung2022/README.md

 	Placeholder for the next version (at the beginning of the line):
 	### **WORK IN PROGRESS**
 -->

+### **WORK IN PROGRESS**

+-   reduced the amount of automatically starting the TV.
+It will reduce unwillingly starting the TV.
+-   New configuration: Remote Name - You may set the Name of the Remote.
+-   Token negotiation will now automatically repeat unil it is done.
+(Your TV has to be on for the setup)

 ### 0.1.3 (2022-04-10)

 -   updated release process